 Besides, mass tourism is a major ecological problem for the South Georgia.
 Imagine what will happen in case of the cruise ship will have a fuel leakage?
 We are traveling ecological way, and you will listen to a sound a silence of the animal continent while our sails will be filled with the fresh wind.

-“Peter – 1” yacht is an arctic class yacht with a steel jacket equipped with modern navigation system.
-You can use the kitchen, WC, shower, the main cabin and living rooms – one single cabin, two double cabins and a bunk room.
-The yacht’s team is 4 or 5 professional sailors + 6 photographers on board.
+“Aurora” yacht is an arctic class yacht with a steel hull equipped with modern navigation system.
+You can use the kitchen with sitting area, two separate WC, shower.
+The yacht’s team is 4 or 5 professional sailors + 8 photographers on board.
 There is one zodiac (a motor boat) on the yacht.
-There are 220 V receptacles (they are sometimes turned off), freshwater supplies (700 + 200 liters).
-We went on Greenland photo tour with “Peter-1” team (usually it’s 4-5 people) brilliantly.
-Several years ago the team set a world record and went on the Arctic world-tour in one season.
+There are 220 V constantly operating sockets, freshwater supplies (700 + 200 liters) and distiller.
+We organize Greenland photo tours with “Peter-1” since 2015 and tested “Aurora” this year at Svalbard and Greenland.
+Several years ago the team set a world record and went on the Arctic circumnavigation in one season.
+The same team will serve the photo expedition to South Georgia

-“Peter – 1” is a very solidly built ship.
+“Aurora” is a very solidly built ship.
 Literally it’s made of steel.
 The ship is fitted out for worldwide sailing and has all the safety certificates and permissions required under worldwide requirements for visiting Antarctica.
 4-5 experienced, professional members of the crew will ensure the our safe operation.
 Our safety equipment include life jackets, life raft, fire extinguishing equipment, a stock of medicine, EPIRB and radar transponder.
-“Peter – 1” navigation and communication equipment includes radar, a compass, a satellite navigation system, an echo sounder, a sextant, SSB transmitter, Inmarsat-C terminals, an Iridium Satellite telephone, VHF transmitter.
+“Aurora” navigation and communication equipment includes radar, a compass, a satellite navigation system, an echo sounder, a sextant, SSB transmitter, Inmarsat-C terminals, an Iridium Satellite telephone, VHF transmitter.

-“Peter – 1” has a zodiac with outboard fast engine.
-The drinking water capacity is 750 litres in permanent tanks.
+“Aurora” has a zodiac with outboard fast engine.
+The drinking water capacity is 750 litres in permanent tanks + distliller.
 Food stores will be taken on board before our departure in Ushuaia.
 We will also take on board 1000 litres of diesel to fuel the heater, the generator and the main engine.
 The ship has a power supply of 220V AC (50 Hz).
 Plugs on board are European style, two pins.

 Our schedule is based on weather, ice conditions and safety precautions.
 We have the following goal to reach:

 Meeting together in Port Stanley, at Falkland islands.
 Depending on the weather we might start the journey this day or next morning, to catch the weather window.
 We are flexible within 3 days to start and finish the journey.
 Please note that all flights are scheduled only 1 time per week on Saturdays.
-The flight will be recommended for a group.
+You will need to take LATAM flight from Punta Arenas (Chile) to Mount Pleasant (Falklands).
+Duration of the flight is 2:40 h.
+The whole group will have the same flight unless you want to spend a week at Falklands before or after the expedition.

 Days 3, 4

 We arrive at South Georgia island and start to explore it’s beauty.
-The tour is mainly constructed for animal photographers giving the maximum opportunities to shoot diverse wildlife of this amazing island.
-We will disembark as much as the time affords us within our small group of 6 photographers.
+The tour is mainly constructed for animal and landscape photographers giving the maximum opportunities to shoot diverse wildlife of this amazing island.
+We will disembark as much as the time affords us within our small group of 8 photographers.

-Please note that those pictures used for the announce are made in Greenland.
+Please note that those pictures used for the announce were made in Greenland.
+I wasn’t at South Georgia myself yet, but I did a comprehensive research.

 Days 5 – 15